Cubicle: Internet era

 In 1994 designer Douglas Ball planned and built several iterations of the Clipper or CS-1, a "capsule" desk that resembled the streamlined front fuselage of a fighter plane.
 Meant as a computer workstation, it had louvers and an integrated ventilation system, as well as a host of built-in features typical of the ergonomic desk.
 An office space filled with these instead of traditional squarish cubicles would look like a hangar filled with small flight simulators.
 It was selected for the permanent design collection of the Design Museum in the United Kingdom.

 Many cube farms were built during the dotcom boom of 1997-2003.
 Between 2000 and 2002, IBM partnered with the office furniture manufacturer Steelcase, and researched the software, hardware, and ergonomic aspects of the cubicle of the future (or the office of the future) under the name "Bluespace".
 They produced several prototypes of this hi-tech multi screened work space and even exhibited one at Walt Disney World.
-Bluespace offered movable multiple screens inside and outside, a projection system, advanced individual lighting, heating and ventilation controls, and a host of software applications to orchestrate everything.
+Bluespace offered movable multiple screens inside and outside, a projection system, advanced individual lighting, heating and ventilation controls, and guest-detecting privacy systems.

-By 2005, total sales of Action Office II had reached $5 billion.